Self-employment tax (SE tax) is a social security and Medicare tax primarily for individuals who work for themselves. It is

 Conservation Reserve Program (CRP) payments.

-benefits for retirement or disability.
+self-employment tax.
 See the Instructions for Schedule SE (Form 1040).

 Self-employed health insurance deduction.